Brandon Lake’s Calling Terrifies Him: ‘I like songs that scare me. I like songs that challenge my faith.’

 This record follows Matt's album The Love In Between - a record that focuses on real life experiences from real people.
-"I wanted to write songs for a world that I feel like has hit rock bottom," explained Matt on the Scott and Kelli show about the song "Turn Around."
-"When you talk about faith in context of a single mother trying to make ends meet, raising a child, starting a new job, being overworked and underpaid...it makes it real
+"I wanted to write songs for a world that I feel has hit rock bottom," explained Matt on the Scott and Kelli show about the song "Turn Around."
+"When you talk about faith in context of a single mother trying to make ends meet, raising a child, starting a new job, being overworked and underpaid...it makes it real.

 Born and raised in Newfoundland, Canada, Matt eventually moved to the United States where his musical career flourished.
-From a young age, his musical aptitude was apparent, and with his parents’ encouragement, Matt grew up taking piano lessons and playing in a number of concert and jazz ensembles.
+From a young age, his aptitude for music was apparent, and with his parents’ encouragement, Matt grew up taking piano lessons and playing in a number of concert and jazz ensembles.
 Later, Matt received a scholarship from the jazz department at Arizona State University, where he eventually studied jazz piano and earned his degree.
 To pay for college, Matt played piano in a nearby hotel.

 Influenced by modern worship songwriters including Delirious, Paul Baloche and the diverse artists involved with the Passion movement, Matt eventually started writing his own songs about God and his devout faith.
 After signing a publishing deal in 2005, his songs were eventually recorded by several popular Christian artists including Phillips, Craig and Dean, and the aforementioned Chris Tomlin.
-In 2007, Matt signed his first record deal and released two albums in two years, culminating with the "New Hallelujah Tour" spearheaded by Michael W. Smith.
+In 2007, Matt signed his first record deal and released two albums in two years, culminating with the New Hallelujah Tour spearheaded by Michael W. Smith.

 Then in 2008 when Pope Benedict XVI visited the United States, Matt was asked to lead worship for a crowd of thousands at the Rally for Youth and Seminarians in Yonkers, New York.
-The event also featured Kelly Clarkson, TobyMac and Third Day and Matt was able to play "Empty and Beautiful" during an interview with Fox News after the event.
+The event also featured Kelly Clarkson, TobyMac and Third Day, and Matt was able to play "Empty and Beautiful" during an interview with Fox News after the event.